D3PSI/matura-thesis-latex/README.md

 # matura-thesis-latex
-This repository contains the LaTeX-document for my matura-thesis
+This repository contains the LaTeX-document for my matura-thesis.
+Enjoy!